MLA recommends using 12-point Times New Roman font or another readable typeface (e.g. serif).

 Include your last name and page numbers in the upper right-hand corner of every page.
 The page numbers will be one-half inch from the top and flush with the right margin.
 If your instructor prefers no page number on the first page, begin numbering from 2 on the second page.

-You can save a personal template in Microsoft Word (IRSC students, download Office for free).
+You can save a personal template in Microsoft Word (IRSC students, download Office for free, see a librarian if you need help).
 Above is a template you can use every time you need to set-up a research paper using MLA style format.
 Simply open the template and type your own information every time you need to write an MLA style paper.
 Microsoft Word will allow you to save personal templates.
 Once you have the template opened in Word

 Click "Save as"